2026 World Cup Matches in Vancouver

 - Vancouver by night: lights and atmosphere

-If you have more time, we recommend visiting Stanley Park, one of the most beautiful green spaces in North America; losing yourself among the stalls of Granville Island Public Market; or taking a stroll through Gastown, the city's most historic and photogenic neighbourhood.
+If you have more time, we recommend visiting Stanley Park, one of the most beautiful green spaces in North America; getting lost amongst the stalls at Granville Island Public Market; or taking a stroll through Gastown, the city’s most historic and photogenic neighbourhood.

-And if you like adventure, dare to cross the Capilano Suspension Bridge or take a trip to the Whistler Mountains.
+And if you’re up for an adventure, dare to cross the Capilano Suspension Bridge or take a trip to the mountains of Whistler.